Hoping-for-morning/CS5296_CloudComputing_group/restart.md

 ### 4. Put the addresses of slave1 and slave2 to the hosts file in masters

-check the addresses of slave1 and slave2.
+Check the addresses of slave1 and slave2.

 ~~~shell
 podman attach slave1